-Original ‘Halloween’ Movie Meets 2018 Sequel In Fright-Rags T-shirt Collection
+Original ‘Halloween’ Movie Meets 2018 Sequel In Fright-Rags T-Shirt Collection

-Halloween was originally released in the late-70s, but the movie has never stopped being a major commodity.
+Halloween was originally released in 1978, but the movie has never stopped being a major commodity.

-According to MovieWeb, Fright-Rags is priming themselves to release an enticing collection of t-shirts for fans of the Halloween franchise.
-It so appears the s00n-to-be-released shirt collection will contain five different t-shirts in all.
+According to MovieWeb, Fright-Rags is priming themselves to release an enticing collection of T-shirts for fans of the Halloween franchise.
+It appears the soon-to-be-released shirt collection will contain five different T-shirts in all.
 Three of them will represent the upcoming 2018 Halloween sequel directed by David Gordon Green.
-Two of the shirts, however, will be for the original classic, Halloween, which starred Jamie Lee Curtis and was helmed by master of horror, John Carpenter.
+Two of the shirts, however, will be for the original classic, Halloween, which starred Jamie Lee Curtis and was helmed by master of horror John Carpenter.

 Fright-Rags has been teasing this collection for a while, now, via their official Twitter.
-The horror movie t-shirt giants are gearing up for what they’re saying will be a huge October for their customers.
+The horror movie T-shirt giants are gearing up for what they’re saying will be a huge October for their customers.
 The Halloween collection will apparently be part of a preview of what’s to come from Fright-Rags in October.

 STARTING NEXT WED 09/05 at 10am EST for 5-DAYS ONLY!
 We’re offering a select few of our designs for Halloween '18 and Halloween '78 for a limited time PRE-ORDER, before their official release in October.
 Pre-Order will last from WED 09/05-SUN 09/09! #frightrags #michaelmyers pic.twitter.com/wWiBJcBWYM